topoftheyear/Byte-le-Royale-2019/sphinx/writing_your_ai.md

 * `pay_off_bounty()` - Pay off your bounty if you can afford to pay off all of it.
   * `in_secure_zone(check)` - Returns `True` if `check` is in secure zone.

+## Imports and Rules

+ONLY the following imports are allowed:
+  * math
+  * itertools
+  * collections
+  * random
+  * game.common.enums
+  * game.client.user_client

+Any other import statements will prevent the AI from running.

 There are some [rules that your AI must follow](rules.md).